 Fly Tying, for approximately five years and his flies are available through the web-site MyFlies.com.

-fish: I was always a terrible fisherman with traditional casting gear.
-I have been a fly fisherman since 2008.
+to fish: I was always a terrible fisherman with traditional casting gear.
+I have been a fly fisherman since

+2008.
 Since then I have caught more fish then I can count.
 I have been tying flies since January of 2009.
-Fly

-my flies are meant to be fished.
-To me, there is nothing like watching a 5 pound largemouth bass, or an 18
+of my flies are meant to be fished.
+To me, there is nothing like watching a 5 pound largemouth bass, or an

-inch smallmouth come jumping through the water to crush a top water bug thrown next to a fallen tree.
-Bass
+18 inch smallmouth come jumping through the water to crush a top water bug thrown next to a fallen tree.

-bugs to me compare to dry flies for trout.
-Every bit of hair, feather, weed guard and shape of the bug have a
+Bass bugs to me compare to dry flies for trout.
+Every bit of hair, feather, weed guard and shape of the bug

-purpose.
+have a purpose.
 The final product is a fish catching fly and a tiny sculpture all in one.
-As a working artist, I try to
+As a working artist,

-add an artistic flair to all of my fly creations.
-I hope you enjoy them as much as I enjoy creating them.
+I try to add an artistic flair to all of my fly creations.
+I hope you enjoy them as much as I enjoy creating

 offers excellent fly fishing waters, Johan prefer to wet his flies in other countries, his favorite is Russia's